Minecraft Dungeons: Reception

-In other games
+In other media

-Three music tracks from this game, Halland, Dalarna, and The Arch-Illager, are featured as downloadable content in the 2018 crossover fighting game Super Smash Bros.
-Ultimate, with the former two being rearranged into a single medley.
-These songs were added to the game on October 13, 2020, as part of Challenger Pack 7, which features content from Minecraft franchise including the default skins Steve and Alex as playable fighters and a stage based on Minecraft biomes.
+Three music tracks from Minecraft Dungeons – "Halland", "Dalarna" and "The Arch-Illager" – are featured as downloadable content in the 2018 crossover fighting game Super Smash Bros.
+Ultimate, with the former two being rearranged into a single track.
+The songs were added to the game on October 13, 2020, as part of Challenger Pack 7, which features content from the Minecraft franchise, including the default skins Steve and Alex as playable fighters and a stage based on Minecraft biomes.